leonardobesen/rubrik-daily-check/README.md

 	"graphql_url": "https://yourdomain.my.rubrik.com/api/graphql"
 }
 ```

+2 - Set your timezone on variable `TZ_INFO` in `configuration.py`

-2- Download this repository and place in a computer or server that has access to your Rubrik CDMs
+3- Download this repository and place in a computer or server that has access to your Rubrik CDMs

-3- Run main.py
+4- Run main.py